cfujiname/bookmark-challenge/README.md

 8. Implement now a unit test that returns nil if email is incorrect and a clause guard in the model to mimic the test
 9. And finally upgrade the controller to accept the failed login with a flash notice - implement the flash notice in the view as well
 10. For the wrong password, the logic is the same as above, but remember to use bcrypt for the password - feature -> unit -> model
+11. Now implement the sign-out functionality: start with a feature test, then in the controller, we need to destroy the session, and finally implement the destroy session in the view
+12. All tests should pass now and the app is ready!